danielsaidi/OnboardingKit/Readmes/Onboarding.md

 Tutti comes with a set of built-in onboarding types that can be used for different purposes.

 * `Onboarding` - This base class can be used when a hint or tutorial should be presented once.
+* `ConditionalBehaviorOnboarding` - Can be used to show a hint when a certain condition is active.
+* `CorrectBehaviorOnboarding` - Can be used to show a hint when a user is not behaving as intended.
 * `DelayedOnboarding` - Requires a certain number of presentation attempts before a hint or tutorial is presented.
-* `CorrectBehaviorOnboarding` - Can be used to show a hint when a user is not behaving as intended.

 You can create your own onboarding types by inheriting the `Onboarding` base class.